 San Diego, California — Point Loma — Cabrillo National Monument

 There were people on the trail, but it was not at all crowded.
-Don and Michael walked down together and caught up with me just as I saw this Anna’s Hummingbird.
-I’d seen several others earlier on the walk, but they moved too fast to identify.
+I’d seen several hummingbirds earlier on the walk, but they moved too fast to identify.
 This one was a female.
 It hovered around yellow and tiny red flowers on the cliff wall above us.

 I saw many others during the rest of this day and the next two.
 At times they were swiftly chasing each other low over the foliage.
 At other times, I spotted one sitting motionless on a exposed twig.
 The entire heads of the males were iridescent pink, but usually looked dark gray if the light wasn’t exactly right.